Tomatillo

 Care notes

 A productive, easy hydroponic crop for Mexican cooking.
-DWC, Dutch bucket, or media bed systems.
-EC 1.5-2.5 mS/cm. pH 5.5-6.5.
-Temperature: 18–28°C (warm-season; more cold-tolerant than tomatoes).
-Moderate to high light (DLI 16-25 mol/m2/day).
+DWC, Dutch bucket or media-bed systems.
+EC 2.0-3.0 mS/cm. pH 6.0-7.0.
+Temperature: 18–30°C (warm-season; more cold-tolerant than tomatoes).
+High light (DLI 22-30 mol/m2/day).
 Plants are sprawling and benefit from caging or staking.
-From transplant to first harvest: 65-80 days.
-Plant at least two individuals (from different seed sources) for cross-pollination.
-Harvest when the husk splits and the fruit fills the husk completely.
-The fruit should be firm and bright green (not yellowing, which indicates overripeness).
-Each plant produces 30-60+ fruits.
-For salsa verde: husk the tomatillos, roast on a comal or under a broiler until charred and softened, blend with roasted serrano or jalapeno, onion, garlic, cilantro, salt, and lime juice.
-The tangy, bright flavor of fresh tomatillo salsa is incomparably better than jarred versions.
+From transplant to first harvest: 75-100 days.
+Plant at least two individuals from different seed sources for cross-pollination.
+Harvest when the husk splits and the fruit fills it completely; the fruit should be firm and bright green, not yellowing, which signals overripeness.
+Each plant produces 30-60 or more fruits.
+For salsa verde, husk the tomatillos, roast on a comal or under a broiler until charred and softened, then blend with roasted serrano or jalapeno, onion, garlic, cilantro, salt and lime juice; fresh tomatillo salsa is far better than jarred.

 Notable varieties